 After the committee discusses, reviews and considers the four issues above, it will then issue an advisory opinion to the DIO.
-The DIO will review the circumstances of the action and the committee's advisory opinion.
+The DIO will review the circumstances of the action and the committee's advisory opinion and has the right to disregard the committee's advisory opinion.